dwdas9/home/articles/Misc/AirflowDocker/Setup.md

     ![Alt text](image-1.png)

-#### Note
+#### Note on `docker-compose.yaml`
-- The `docker-compose.yaml` file is crucial for our setup.
-Finding it on the [official Apache Airflow site](https://airflow.apache.org) can be a bit tricky. - A simple search for "docker-compose.yaml" should lead you to it quickly.
+- This file is crucial for our setup.
+For each version of Apache Airflow we may have a different yaml file.
+- To get the file for your version you may search [Apache Airflow site](https://airflow.apache.org) for `docker-compose.yaml`.
 - At the time of writing this article, the latest version of the file could be found [here](https://airflow.apache.org/docs/apache-airflow/2.7.2/docker-compose.yaml).